Helle Thorning-Schmidt

 Helle Thorning-Schmidt ([ˈhelə ˈtsʰoɐ̯ne̝ŋ ˈsme̝t]; born 14 December 1966) is a Danish retired politician who served as the 26th Prime Minister of Denmark from 2011 to 2015, and Leader of the Social Democrats from 2005 to 2015.
 She is the first woman to have held each post.
 Following defeat in 2015, she announced that she would step down as both Danish Prime Minister and Social Democratic party leader.
 Ending her political career in April 2016, she was the chief executive of the NGO Save the Children until June 2019.

 Thorning-Schmidt served as a Member of the European Parliament (MEP) for Denmark from 1999 to 2004 before being elected to the Danish Parliament in 2005.
-She was elected to replace Mogens Lykketoft as Leader of the Social Democrats after the 2005 parliamentary election, leading her party through the 2007 parliamentary election, which was won by the centre-right alliance, and the 2011 parliamentary election, after which she was appointed Prime Minister by Queen Margrethe II and the 2015 election.
-Thorning-Schmidt holds degrees in political science from the University of Copenhagen and a graduate degree from the College of Europe.
+She was elected to replace Mogens Lykketoft as Leader of the Social Democrats after the 2005 parliamentary election, leading her party through the 2007 parliamentary election, which was won by the centre-right alliance, and the 2011 parliamentary election, after which she was appointed Prime Minister by Queen Margrethe II, and the 2015 election.
+Thorning-Schmidt holds a degree in political science from the University of Copenhagen and a master's degree from the College of Europe.

-Since 2020, Thorning-Schmidt has served as a Co-Chair of the Facebook Oversight Board.
+Since 2020, Thorning-Schmidt has served as a Co-Chair of the Meta Oversight Board.

 Early life and education

 Helle Thorning-Schmidt was born in Rødovre to Holger Thorning-Schmidt, a lecturer in mathematics and national economics at the University of Copenhagen, and his wife Grete.
 Her father was politically conservative and she grew up in the Copenhagen suburb of Ishøj.
 She attended Ishøj Gymnasium from which she graduated in 1985.
 Her parents divorced when she was 10 years old.

 Thorning-Schmidt studied political science at University of Copenhagen, earning a cand.scient.pol. degree in 1994.
 She also holds a master's degree in European studies specialising in policy and public administration from the College of Europe in Bruges, Belgium, where she studied from 1992 to 1993 (she is an alumna of the Charles IV promotion).
 At the time, Denmark had a quota administered by the Ministry of Foreign Affairs of one student at this prestigious institution, and Thorning-Schmidt was selected.
-In addition to her native Danish, she speaks fluent English and French.
+In addition to her native Danish, she speaks English, and French.

 She became a social democrat during her studies in Belgium and joined the Social Democratic Party in 1993.